chenasraf/gi_gen/README.md

     - Can confidently discover over
       [50 project languages](https://github.com/chenasraf/gi_gen/issues/2) using your project
       structure
-    - Can fall back on process of elimination using patterns in the templat
+    - Can fall back on process of elimination using patterns in the template
   - Optionally list all available templates instead (see [github/gitignore][gh-gi] for the complete list of templates)
 - `.gitignore` clean: Clean up results from any patterns that aren't in your project before